 LIFE Scholarships are merit-based South Carolina awards recognizing high school and college academic performance.
 Students who are SC residents and graduate from a South Carolina high school with a 3.0 GPA on a 4.0 standard scale may be eligible for a LIFE Scholarship provided the student enrolls in at least 12.0 credit hours of college-level work in courses at the 101-level or higher.
 To be LIFE eligible as a continuing college student, the student must earn a minimum of 30 semester hours in college coursework at the 101 course-level or higher per year and maintain a 3.0 GPA.
-The LIFE Scholarship does not pay for coursework taken during the summer semester.
 An eligible student may receive a LIFE Scholarship for up to two academic years (four semesters) for an associate degree program and one academic year (two semesters) for a diploma or certificate program.